convox/docs/docs/help/troubleshooting.md

 When deleting a Rack from the Convox Console under certain circumstances the rack is removed from the Console, but the AWS resources are still in AWS.
 To remove resources you need to go to your AWS account console, then head over to CloudFormation in the same region you rack was created.
 Under stack there will be stacks with: `rack-name`, `rack-name-app-name`, `rack-name-console-xxx`.
 Select them and then click Delete from the CloudFormation options.
 This will remove all the resources created for you rack.

+Note: Some resouces as Cloudwatch logs might still exists after this process.

 ## My app deployed but I cannot access it

 Run `convox services` to find the load balancer endpoints for your application.